WHAT IS THE PREHOSPITAL CARE PROGRAMME?

 HOW TO APPLY?

-Currently the PCP is only open to medical and nursing students from King's College London, unfortunately do to medical insurance reasons, we do not currently offer observation shifts to midwifery/other AHP students, intercalating or visiting students.
+Currently the PCP is only open to medical and nursing students from King's College London, unfortunately due to medical insurance reasons, we do not currently offer observation shifts to midwifery/other AHP students, intercalating or visiting students.

 To apply to the PCP, please click on the appropriate link below: